Kira2/product-technical-tests/Readme.md

 #### Case n°2

 There are several results returned by Google.
 In this case, the first one is not necessary the good one.
 To try to detect the good one, I browse the result and I compare the name stored by Trouva and the name stored by Google.
 If this is a perfect match, I have my result.
+"Debbie Bliss Home" and "Hill & Friends" are some examples of this case.

+But this is not perfect, because the comparison between the two names requires a perfect match.
+So, if the name is very slightly different on google because shortened, or with an acronym, the good result is not detected.
+I guess that this point could be improved.
+"Wonderound" and "Rachel Usher" are some examples of this case.

 #### Case n°3